laraibnaeem77/covid-app/README.md

 ## Medical Disclaimer

 This tool is for **informational purposes only** and does not constitute medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare professional for medical decisions.
+Always consult a qualified healthcare professional for medical decisions. echo "" >> README.md
+Due to file size limitations, the CSV data files are not included in this repository.